 A multidisciplinary clinic offers patients an “all in one” package that simplifies the process of getting the best treatment plan.
 At the CU Cancer Center, MDC’s are clinics that focus on a specific type of cancer.
 For example, patients diagnosed with colorectal cancer would be seen in the colorectal cancer MDC, and patients with pancreas cancer would be seen in an MDC specific to pancreas cancer.
 At an MDC, patients are evaluated in one day by all of the specialists who take care of that specific cancer.
-An MDC team may include surgeons, surgical oncologists, medical oncologists, radiation oncologists, pathologists, dieticians, genetic counselors, and more.
+An MDC team may include surgical oncologists, medical oncologists, radiation oncologists, pathologists, dietitians, genetic counselors, and more.

 After a patient is evaluated, the entire team of specialists (often more than 50 people) comes together to discuss the best treatment plan for the patient.

 Currently, there are 11 MDC’s at the cancer center:

 MDC’s are continuing to expand to other cancer types.
 Urology Oncology will be started soon.